Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 #### Fixed

-* As usual fixed several misc. bugs including one that would prevent Cakey Bot from working in guilds if the bot was removed and then re-invited!
+* As usual fixed several misc. bugs including one that would prevent Cakey Bot from working in servers if the bot was removed and then re-invited!

 #### Changed